thegagankapoor/aws-devops-zero-to-hero/interview-questions/elastic-cloud-compute.md

 ### 2. How does Amazon EC2 work?
 Amazon EC2 enables users to launch instances based on pre-configured Amazon Machine Images (AMIs).
 These instances run within virtual private clouds (VPCs) and can be configured with various resources like CPU, memory, storage, and networking.

+It’s very simple, you just have to pass a few parameters.
+Firstly, you tell AWS which AMI you want to use.
+An AMI is a pre-configured template that contains the operating system and default configuration settings.
+Then you select the instance type, where you decide how much CPU and RAM your EC2 instance will have.
+After that, you choose the VPC, which is the network in which your instance will run.
+Next, you select a Security Group, which works like a firewall to control the traffic to your instance.
+You can also add storage based on your needs.
+After filling in all this information, your EC2 instance will be ready to use in just a few minutes.

 ### 3. What are the different instance types in EC2?
 Amazon EC2 offers a wide range of instance types optimized for different use cases, such as general-purpose, memory-optimized, compute-optimized, and GPU instances.